microsoft/msagljs/website/docs/api.md

 sidebar_position: 4
 ---

-# API
+# API of @msagl/core

 ## Use the layout engine directly

 When you interact with a renderer, many details are hidden under the hood.
-Here we show how to call the engine directly
+Here we show how to call the engine, @msagl/core, directly.

-### Create a geometry graph and call the default layout
+### Create the graph, add geometry attributes to it, and call the default layout

-We need to say a few words on the classes involved.
-Let us describe the design of Node, Graph, and Edge.
+First we need to say a few words on the classes involved: Node, Graph, and Edge.

 Edge is the simplest of these three: it has the source and the target that are Nodes.
 Node has three sets of Edges: outEdges, inEdges, and selfEdges.